-So you want to grow a long beard, but you have no idea what to expect and how long would it take?
-No worries, we are here to help with some quality facial hair knowledge.
+So you want to grow a long beard, but you have no idea how long will it take to grow a beard and how many inches your facial hair grows each month…

 In this post, our purpose is to teach you how the facial hair growth really happens in the face of a man and how fast you can truly expect your facial hair to grow.

 If you’re here just for the answers, here are the quick facts: